thoughtspot/thoughtspot.github.io/_admin/ts-cloud/embrace.md

 ## Feature availability in Embrace on ThoughtSpot Cloud

-Here are the major features that are not currently available in Connections:
+Here are the major features that are not currently available in Embrace:

 - Custom calendar is only supported with Snowflake connections, at this time
 - Spot IQ: Instant insights, Did you know?, Pinboard insights, Analyze